 As a result, muscles and ligaments that support the neck and spine can over-extend or tear, vertebrae can be knocked out of their normal position, the discs between vertebrae can bulge or rupture, and the spinal cord and nerve roots can become stretched, irritated or choked.

 Whiplash is most commonly seen in victims of car accidents whose vehicles were rear-ended, but it’s also seen in athletes who’ve experienced a contact sports injury.
-It could also be the result of physical abuse, amusement park rides or other type of trauma.
+It could also be the result of physical abuse, amusement park rides or other types of trauma.

 Here’s a brief primer about what you should know about whiplash and its lingering effects:

-- Signs and Symptoms: According to MayoClinic.org, signs and symptoms that typically develop within 24 hours of the injury might include neck pain and stiffness; worsening of pain with neck movement; loss of range of motion in the neck; headaches, most often starting at the base of the skull; tenderness or pain in shoulder, upper back or arms; tingling or numbness in the arms; fatigue; and dizziness.
+- Signs and Symptoms: According to MayoClinic.org, signs, and symptoms that typically develop within 24 hours of the injury might include neck pain and stiffness; worsening of pain with neck movement; loss of range of motion in the neck; headaches, most often starting at the base of the skull; tenderness or pain in shoulder, upper back or arms; tingling or numbness in the arms; fatigue; and dizziness.
 Other symptoms might include blurred vision; ringing in the ears (tinnitus); sleep disturbances; irritability; difficulty concentrating; memory problems; and depression.

 - How Long Whiplash Lasts and Its Long-Term Effects: Whiplash could last anywhere from a few days to a few months.
-In rare cases symptoms may never fully subside, and it could cause on-going pain and stiffness in the neck and back, severe headaches and vision problems.
+In rare cases, symptoms may never fully subside, and it could cause on-going pain and stiffness in the neck and back, severe headaches and vision problems.

 - Types of Treatment: Milder cases of whiplash are usually treated with acetaminophin or anti-inflammatory pills such as ibuprofen or naproxen.
 A neck brace or cervical collar is usually given to the patient to wear to keep the neck stable in the days following a whiplash diagnosis, and it should not be worn more than three hours at a time, according to MayoClinic.org, to keep muscles from atrophying.
-If whiplash lasts longer than six months, then it’s considered chronic whiplash and generally treated with prescribed pain killers and physical therapy.
-Other treatments include gentle stretching and movement exercises, traction, massage, heat, ice, injections and ultrasound.
+If whiplash lasts longer than six months, then it’s considered chronic whiplash and generally treated with prescribed painkillers and physical therapy.
+Other treatments include gentle stretching and movement exercises, traction, massage, heat, ice, injections, and ultrasound.